 Discover the village of Gimonde

-Our itinerary in the northern Portuguese region, Bragança, began in the beautiful small village of Gimonde.
+My itinerary in the northern Portuguese region, Bragança, began in the beautiful small village of Gimonde.
 This village, with little more than 300 inhabitants, is located in the most amazing place, where two rivers come together: Onor river and Sabor river.

-I strolled through the narrow streets until we got to the church.
-Here we faced ourselves with a breathtaking view of the surroundings; on our way down, we found a milestone noting the fact that this village is a waypoint in the Way of St. James (Camino de Santiago).
+I strolled through the narrow streets until I got to the church.
+Here, I found a breathtaking view of the surroundings; on my way down, I found a milestone noting the fact that this village is a waypoint in the Way of St. James (Camino de Santiago).

 - Location: Rua da Costa, 5300-553, Gimonde, Bragança

 I headed down to the river where I found a beautiful Roman bridge fully made of schist and far away I saw another bridge, a modern granitic bridge.

 Between the two bridges I could admire a steppingstone, basically a series of raised stones used to step when crossing this river.
 This steppingstone gave and still gives the possibility to the inhabitants to cross the river from one shore to the other – I had the chance to see an old couple crossing without any problems, but still, I preferred to cross the river through the Roman bridge.